-Chapter 8, Land Use

-- Promote the redevelopment of lands with existing infrastructure and public services and the maintenance and rehabilitation of existing residential, commercial and industrial structures. - Encourage neighborhood designs that support a range of transportation choices. - Protect natural areas, including wetlands, wildlife habitats, lakes, woodlands, open spaces and groundwater resources. - Protect economically productive areas, including farmland and forests. - Encourage land-uses, densities and regulations that promote efficient development patterns and relatively low municipal, state governmental and utility costs. - Preserve cultural, historic and archaeological sites. - Encourage coordination and cooperation among nearby units of government. - Build community identity by revitalizing main streets and enforcing design standards. - Promote affordable housing for individuals of all income levels throughout each community. - Promote the expansion or stabilization of the current economic base and the creation of a range of employment opportunities at the state, regional and local levels. - Balance individual property rights with community interests and goals. - Plan and develop land uses that create or preserve varied and unique urban and rural communities. - Provide an integrated, efficient and economical transportation system that affords mobility, convenience and safety and that meets the needs of all citizens, including transit-dependent and disabled citizens.

-Chapter 9, Implementation

-- Comply with and enforce the 14 Planning Goals and the Policies and Programs outlined in this Comprehensive Plan. - Enforce local ordinances to support the vision noted in Section 9.2. - Comply with applicable County, State, and Federal regulations. - Amend the local comprehensive plan and local ordinances only after careful evaluation of existing conditions and potential impacts. - Update the Town of Elk Grove Comprehensive Plan at a minimum of every ten years as required by Wisconsin State Statute 66.1001.
+Chapter 6, Economic Development • Promote the expansion or stabilization of the current economic base and the creation of a range of employment opportunities. • Provide adequate infrastructure and public services and an adequate supply of developable land to meet existing and future market demand for residential, commercial and industrial uses. • Promote the redevelopment of land with existing infrastructure and public services and the maintenance and rehabilitation of existing residential, commercial and industrial structures. • Build community identity by revitalizing main streets and enforcing design standards. • Protect economically productive areas, including farmland and forests.
+Chapter 7, Intergovernmental Cooperation • Encourage coordination and cooperation among nearby units of government.
+Chapter 8, Land Use • Promote the redevelopment of lands with existing infrastructure and public services and the maintenance and rehabilitation of existing residential, commercial and industrial structures. • Encourage neighborhood designs that support a range of transportation choices. • Protect natural areas, including wetlands, wildlife habitats, lakes, woodlands, open spaces and groundwater resources. • Protect economically productive areas, including farmland and forests. • Encourage land-uses, densities and regulations that promote efficient development patterns and relatively low municipal, state governmental and utility costs. • Preserve cultural, historic and archaeological sites. • Encourage coordination and cooperation among nearby units of government. • Build community identity by revitalizing main streets and enforcing design standards. • Promote affordable housing for individuals of all income levels throughout each community. • Promote the expansion or stabilization of the current economic base and the creation of a range of employment opportunities at the state, regional and local levels. • Balance individual property rights with community interests and goals. • Plan and develop land uses that create or preserve varied and unique urban and rural communities. • Provide an integrated, efficient and economical transportation system that affords mobility, convenience and safety and that meets the needs of all citizens, including transit-dependent and disabled citizens.
+Chapter 9, Implementation • Comply with and enforce the 14 Planning Goals and the Policies and Programs outlined in this Comprehensive Plan. • Enforce local ordinances to support the vision noted in Section 9.2. • Comply with applicable County, State, and Federal regulations. • Amend the local comprehensive plan and local ordinances only after careful evaluation of existing conditions and potential impacts. • Update the Town of White Oak Springs Comprehensive Plan at a minimum of every ten years as required by Wisconsin State Statute 66,1001.

-Table 9.2 Issues and Opportunities

-ISSUES AND OPPORTUNITIES POLICIES IMPLEMENTATION ACTION RESPONSIBILITY IMPLEMENTATION TIMELINE Protect and improve the health, safety, and welfare of residents in the Town of Elk Grove.
-Does not require specific action Planning Commission, Town Board Preserve and enhance the quality of life for the residents of the Town of Elk Grove.
-Does not require specific action Planning Commission, Town Board Protect and preserve the community character of the Town of Elk Grove.
+Table 9.2 Issues and Opportunities ISSUES AND OPPORTUNITIES POLICIES IMPLEMENTATION ACTION RESPONSIBILITY IMPLEMENTATION TIMELINE Protect and improve the health, safety, and welfare of residents in the Town of White Oak Springs.
+Does not require specific action Planning Commission, Town Board Preserve and enhance the quality of life for the residents of the Town of White Oak Springs.
+Does not require specific action Planning Commission, Town Board Protect and preserve the community character of the Town of White Oak Springs.
 Does not require specific action Planning Commission, Town Board